-- 17.2.
-Cyber-bullying by children, via texts, social media and emails, will be treated as seriously as any other type of bullying and will be managed through our anti-bullying procedures. - 17.3.
-School are aware of the risks posed by children in the online world; in particular non-age appropriate content linked to self-harm, suicide, grooming and radicalisation. - 17.4.
-Pupils, staff and parents/carers are supported to understand the risks posed by: - the CONTENT accessed by pupils - their CONDUCT on-line - who they have CONTACT within the digital world - COMMERCE risks such as online gambling, inappropriate advertising, phishing and or financial scams.

-Further information can be found in our online safety policy on our website.

-- 17.5.
-Sir William Borlase's Grammar School has online filtering and monitoring systems in place to ensure children are safeguarded from potentially harmful online material.
-These systems are regularly monitored. - 17.5 School will follow the advice as given by the government, to advise and support children with any online learning taking place at home to ensure this is done so safely. - 17.6 We have a separate Digital Devices Code of Conduct Policy (previously mobile phone policy) which sets out the acceptable use of mobile technologies by pupils whilst onsite.
-This includes sanctions which will be applied when these boundaries are not adhered to. - 17.7 Visitors to our school are informed about acceptable use of their mobile phones whilst on site, and how this keeps our children safe. - 17.8 Staff use of mobile technology whilst on site is set out in the Staff Code of Conduct. - 17.9 All staff receive online awareness training in order to understand the risks children are exposed to.
-On induction and at least once per academic year.
+- 18.2 Cyber-bullying by children, via texts, social media and emails, will be treated as seriously as any other type of bullying and will be managed through our anti-bullying procedures. - 18.3 School are aware of the risks posed by children in the online world; in particular non-age appropriate content linked to self-harm, suicide, grooming and radicalisation. - 18.4 Pupils, staff and parents/carers are supported to understand the risks posed by: - the CONTENT accessed by pupils - their CONDUCT on-line - who they have CONTACT within the digital world - COMMERCE risks such as online gambling, inappropriate advertising, phishing and or financial scams. - Further information can be found in our online safety policy on our website. - 18.5 Sir William Borlase's Grammar School has online filtering and monitoring systems in place to ensure children are safeguarded from potentially harmful online material.
+These systems are regularly monitored, at least annually, by the DSL, IT provider and nominated governor.
+A record will be kept of the reviews. - 18.6 School will follow the advice as given by the government, to advise and support children with any online learning taking place at home to ensure this is done so safely. - 18.7 We have a separate Digital Devices Code of Conduct Policy (previously mobile phone policy) which sets out the acceptable use of mobile technologies by pupils whilst onsite.
+This includes sanctions which will be applied when these boundaries are not adhered to. - 18.8 Visitors to our school are informed about acceptable use of their mobile phones whilst on site, and how this keeps our children safe. - 18.9 Staff use of mobile technology whilst on site is set out in the Staff Code of Conduct. - 18.10 All staff receive online awareness training in order to understand the risks children are exposed to.
+On induction and at least once per academic year. - 18.11 All staff have an understanding of expectations, roles and responsibilities with regards to the online filtering and monitoring processes.
+Further details and procedures are in the schools Filtering and Monitoring Procedures document.

-18. Sending nude or semi-nude images
+19. Sending nude or semi-nude images